Shugabuga/OpenSkinJS/README.md

 ## Skin Designers

-If you are a skin designer, use `example.oskin` to assist in making new skins.
+If you are a skin designer, use `example.json` to assist in making new skins.
 Please refer to the specific application for properties that might be used for said application, on top of the defaults.

 ## Usage